fluxcd/flux/site/introduction.md

 This is really useful for keeping the repository and therefore the cluster up to date.
-It allows separate teams to have their own deployment pipelines then Flux is able to see the new image and update the cluster accordingly.
+It allows separate teams to have their own deployment pipelines since Flux is able to see the new image and update the cluster accordingly.

 This feature can be disabled and images can be locked to a specific